-Information regarding file sharing and copyright policies and resources at UNL is available at the Information Services website.
+Information regarding file sharing and copyright policies and resources at UNL is available at the Information Technology Services website.
 This includes information on the Digital Millennium Copyright Act (DMCA) and individual rights and responsibilities.

 Cost of Attendance

 Information concerning the cost of attending UNL is available from the Office of Scholarships & Financial Aid.
 These costs consist of tuition and fees, books and supplies, room and board, transportation, and any additional costs for a program in which the student is enrolled or expresses an interest.

 Crime Statistics, Campus Security Policies, Crime Log, and Fire Log